You're Very Welcome

 Most people use the term “high tea” incorrectly, when what they really mean is “afternoon tea.”

 High tea sounds high-class, but it’s not.
-It originally referred to a workingman’s supper eaten from a tall chair (i.e., a bar stool) in front of a high table (the bar).
-In contrast, a prosperous Victorian-era family would enjoy afternoon tea around the table with scones, sandwiches, sweets, porcelain three-tiered trays and the good silverware.
+It originally referred to a workingman’s supper eaten from a barstool (i.e., a high chair) in front of the bar (a high table).
+In contrast, a prosperous Victorian-era family would enjoy their afternoon meal around a relatively low dining table with scones, sandwiches, sweets, the family silver, and three-tiered porcelain trays.
 That’s what we serve at The White Hart.

 What is clotted cream?